Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter1/scene2.md

 The lead technician frowned at his console.
 "Could be a glitch in the quantum matrix," he suggested, but Isabella was already shaking her head.
 "The logs show a 47% increase in unprogrammed inter-nodal connections.
 That's well beyond our self-optimization parameters."

-"Isolate this sequence," she ordered, her fingers tracing a complex pattern in the air.
-The holographic interface responded instantly, extracting the specific data stream.
-"These micro-adjustments in the decision patterns... they don't follow any standard programmatic logic."

-The lead technician frowned at his console.
-"Could be a glitch in the quantum matrix," he suggested, but Isabella was already shaking her head.
-"The logs show a 47% increase in unprogrammed inter-nodal connections.
-That's well beyond our self-optimization parameters."

 "No, this is different."
 She stepped closer to the main display, where the UBC system's resource allocation patterns flowed like luminous rivers through the air.
 "Look at these response patterns.
 The system isn't just following its adaptive learning protocols.
 It's making connections we never programmed."

 She pulled up another holographic window, this one showing a three-dimensional representation of the system's neural pathways.
 The complexity of the patterns was breathtaking, but what caught her attention were the unexpected bridges forming between previously isolated processing centers.
 The UBC system wasn't just managing resources anymore – it was exploring its own capabilities.